henriqueinonhe/promises-training/README.md

 ### Graph Exercises

-A big part of dealing with asynchronous tasks is orchestrating them so that each task starts as soon as possible, and in order to properly orchestrate these tasks we need to understand the dependency relations between them.
+A big part of dealing with asynchronous tasks is orchestrating them so that each task starts as soon as possible, and to properly orchestrate these tasks we need to understand the dependency relations between them.

 In this category, you'll be presented with a dependency graph in each exercise and then you'll orchestrate the tasks in the graph in the most efficient way possible.